ppswdev/pp_flutter_kits/packages/pp_purchase/README.md

 ## Maintenance Termination Notice

 The current version is the in_app_purchase version that supports StoreKit1.
 Subsequent versions will no longer maintain the functions related to StoreKit1.
 All the code related to StoreKit1 will be archived.
-It is recommended to migrate to [pp_inapp_purchase] <https://github.com/ppswdev/pp_flutter_kits/tree/main/packages/pp_inapp_purchase>, and more up-to-date features of StoreKit2 are provided.
+It is recommended to migrate to <a href="https://pub.dev/packages/pp_inapp_purchase">pp_inapp_purchase(https://pub.dev/packages/pp_inapp_purchase)</a>, and more up-to-date features of StoreKit2 are provided.

 ## Features